Are you looking for funding for your Research and Innovation project?

 EU Missions - A better Future

-European Partnerships bring the Commission and private and/or public partners together to address some of Europe’s most pressing challenges through concerted research and innovation initiatives.
+European Partnerships bring the European Commission and private and/or public partners together to address some of Europe’s most pressing challenges through concerted research and innovation initiatives.
 They are a key implementation tool of Horizon Europe, and contribute significantly to achieving the EU’s political priorities.
 By bringing private and public partners together, European Partnerships help to avoid the duplication of investments and contribute to reducing the fragmentation of the research and innovation landscape in the EU.
-The aim of European partnerships with EU and associated countries, the private sector, foundations and other stakeholders is to deliver on global challenges and modernize industry.
-The Horizon Europe proposal lays down the conditions and principles for establishing European Partnerships.
+Find out more about European Partnerships in this infographic.
 There are 3 types: • European Co-programme Partnerships These are partnerships between the Commission and private and/or public partners.
 They are based on memoranda of understanding. • European Co-funded Partnerships Partnerships involving EU countries, with research funders and other public authorities at the core of the consortium. • European Institutionalized Partnerships These are partnerships in the field of research and innovation between the Union, EU member states and/or industry.

 Horizon Europe provides opportunities for Maltese researchers and organisations to be at the forefront of research and innovation and to collaborate with leading organisations across Europe and the world.
 The Horizon Unit within the Malta Council for Science and Technology is your contact point for Horizon Europe in Malta.
 Building on our past experiences, we are able to answer all your questions related to Horizon Europe and can guide you throughout the whole process of participating successfully in the Programme.